jgallen23/toc/docs/index.md

 		'listType': '<ul/>', //use unordered list.
-If you need ordered one instead pass: '<ol/>' 'smoothScrolling': true, //enable or disable smooth scrolling on click 'prefix': 'toc', //prefix for anchor tags and class names 'onHighlight': function(el) {}, //called when a new section is highlighted 'highlightOnScroll': true, //add class to heading that is currently in focus 'highlightOffset': 100, //offset to trigger the next headline
+If you need ordered one instead pass: '<ol/>' 'smoothScrolling': true, //enable or disable smooth scrolling on click 'prefix': 'toc', //prefix for anchor tags and class names 'backToTop': false, //add back to top link on heading 'backToTopLabel': 'Back to top', //label used for back to top link 'onHighlight': function(el) {}, //called when a new section is highlighted 'highlightOnScroll': true, //add class to heading that is currently in focus 'highlightOffset': 100, //offset to trigger the next headline